qidi-community/Plus4-Wiki/content/secure-remote-access/README.md

 apps for mobile devices, using your trusted network as opposed to Qidi's.

 ## Prerequisites
-Comfortable with SSH access to your printer and executing commands Have a free Tailscale account - https://login.tailscale.com/start
+* Comfortable with SSH access to your printer, executing commands, and editing files from CLI
+* Have a free Tailscale account - https://login.tailscale.com/start

+**NOTICE:**
+All of the below steps should be done from a laptop or computer that you use to print from regularly for simplicity.
+None of these commands need to be executed over your tailscale network.
+Unless specifically called out, when instructions call you to ssh to your printer, the expectation is that you are connecting over your LAN IP address.

+The only step that requires the VPN IP address is the last step and that is only for the mobile klipper client you installed to be configured.

 ## 1. Setup Tailscale VPN Account
 Follow the onboarding guidelines from Tailscale to create and register your first device, preferably your phone since you are replacing Qidi Link!
 Instructions are [here](https://tailscale.com/kb/1017/install).
 Once you see your phone listed in the devices, move on to the next step!